hashicorp/terraform/website/source/docs/providers/contentful/r/contentful_contenttype.html.markdown

 * `type` - (Required) The type the field holds.
 In the case of Array fields the items object becomes mandatory.
 More info about Arrays [here](https://www.contentful.com/developers/docs/concepts/data-model/#array-fields).

-* `link_type` - (Required) If the field is of type Link, which kind of link is it.
+* `link_type` - (Optional) If the field is of type Link, which kind of link is it.
 More informations about Links [here](https://www.contentful.com/developers/docs/concepts/links/).

-* `required` - (Required) Determines if this field can be left empty.
+* `required` - (Optional) Determines if this field can be left empty.

-* `localized` - (Required) Is the field localized.
+* `localized` - (Optional) Is the field localized.

-* `disabled` - (Required) Indicates if the field is disabled.
+* `disabled` - (Optional) Indicates if the field is disabled.

-* `omitted` - (Required) Indicates if the field is omitted, thus not served in delivery requests.
+* `omitted` - (Optional) Indicates if the field is omitted, thus not served in delivery requests.

-* `validations` - (Required) A list of validations in the form of JSON.
+* `validations` - (Optional) A list of validations in the form of JSON.
 More details [here](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/content-types)

-* `items` - (Required) A list of item objects when a field is of type Array.
+* `items` - (Optional) A list of item objects when a field is of type Array.
 This property defines the allowed values in the Array.
-Their keys are documented bellow.
+Their keys are documented below.

 Each field supports the following:

 * `type` - (Required) The type this array item holds.

-* `validations` - (Required) A list of validations in the form of JSON associated to this array item.
+* `validations` - (Optional) A list of validations in the form of JSON associated to this array item.

-* `link_type` - (Required) If this array item is of type Link, which kind of link is it.
+* `link_type` - (Optional) If this array item is of type Link, which kind of link is it.

 ## Attributes Reference